UtherII/utherii.github.io/README.md

 ### Why:
  - The sidebar content is currently disturbing.
 It is sometimes related to the current level, while it is sometimes related to the higher level.
  - A tree seem natural to represent the module hierarchy.
- - Allow to navigate quickly in the tree without charging a new the page every level.
+ - Allow to navigate quickly in the tree without charging all intermediate level pages.
  - The items that do not belong to the crate like keyword, primitives or additional doc(see `Integrate other documentation`) are clearly displayed outside of the module tree at the top level.
 ### Details:
+ - The currently displayed item is highlighted.
  - At page load, the path to the currently displayed item is unfold, but you should be able to unfold the nodes manually.
  - The elements stick at the top when scrolling.
 ### Questions:
  - Does we include the sub-items (variants, fields, implemented items, ...) in the tree too (as the current doc display them on sidebar), since it would be redundant with the summary (see `Summary: Table`)
  - Do we preload the whole tree (may be heavy, especially if we include sub-items), or do we load the tree content on deman (need JavaScript).
- - Witch icons set use for the tree elements?
-In my prototype I used initials.
-They where supposed to be just placeholders but it seems to be clearer than the most of symbols I tried.
+ - Witch symbols should we use for the tree elements?
+In my prototype, for item below the module level, I used initials ('s' for struct, 'e' for enum, ...) with the distinct colors.
+They where supposed to be just placeholders but it is more clear than any alternative symbols I tried.
 ### What's in the prototype:
- - The prototype has a functional sidebar tree.
+ - The prototype has a functional sidebar tree, except for 'The book' entry.

 ## Integrate other documentations
 ### What:
- - Integrate documentations that are currently provided separately, like the "Rust Book" for std, a guide for a framework, ...
+ - Integrate documentations that are currently provided separately, like the "Rust Book" for the rust official documentation, guides for framework documentation, ...
- - Attributes in the crate would define documents to integrate and it's name and location on the documentation tree, for example `[!doc(mdbook="../book", entry="Learning/The Book")]`.
+ - Attributes in the crate would define the path to documents to integrate and it's name and location on the documentation tree, for example `#![doc(mdbook="../book", entry="Learning/The Book")]`.
 Exact syntax TBD.
  - The integrated documentation would appear on the sidebar.
 When you click on it, it is opened at the right panel as a regular documentation page.
- - Links in doc-comments to files related to integrated items would open on the right side too, as if they had been selected from the sidebar.
+ - Links in doc-comments to integrated items would open on the right side too, as if they had been selected from the sidebar.
  - Searches would be able to return entries from the related documents, along with doc-commented items
 ### Why:
  - For some crates the most interesting pieces of information are not directly in the Rustdoc.
 It would be interesting to directly access them from the sidebar as a regular item.